cogitovirus/cogitovirus.com/content/posts/20220617-deep-work-cal-newport/index.md

 The ability to focus is a powerful skill.
 Especially in modern times, where various applications always seem to try to attract, divert and sell our attention to the highest bidder.

 Recently, I've been thinking more and more about creativity and methods to increase my productivity.
-Why despite my inner need and longing for bringing new ideas into reality, things have been moving so dreadfully slow?
+Why, despite my inner need and longing for bringing new ideas into reality, things have been moving so dreadfully slow?

-Well, the answer to this question is quite simple.
+The answer to this question is quite simple.
 The solution is not.

 I've been swallowed whole by daily routine tasks.
 Always checking what is happening on Slack, replying to emails, reading the latest news or tech articles, or attending meetings during which I had little to say nor cared enough about what was being said.
 As a result, I was not making tangible progress in projects that mattered.
 Those were supposed to be the central points of my attention.